Princess Anne's long-term stylist receives huge honor from King Charles

 Despite it seemingly being a pretty low-key job, if it takes that long, being a part of the Princess' inner circle is wholly appreciated by the Royal Family.
 In fact, it's not only Dawn who received thanks this year as her Lady in Waiting, Margaret Hammond, was also recognized for her work.
 The King's New Year's Honor List saw Margaret receive a promotion to the title of Commander of the Royal Victorian Order.
 The Royal Victorian Order is awarded to individuals who have personally served the monarch with distinction.

-According to the Royal Family's website (opens in new tab), Margaret is one of Princess Anne's 11 Ladies-in-Waiting.
+According to the Royal Family's website, Margaret is one of Princess Anne's 11 Ladies-in-Waiting.
 One of these women accompanies her on official engagements and they have racked up a serious amount of years working for the Princess.
 Per the site, "two of them have worked for HRH for over 50 years, three for over forty years, and five of them for over thirty years."

 Needless to say, they've received honors previously including back in 2020 when Leonora, Countess of Lichfield, Araminta Ritchie, and Jane Holderness-Roddam also became Commanders of the Royal Victorian Order.

-Aoife is Junior News Editor at woman&home.
+Junior News Editor

-She's an Irish journalist and writer with a background in creative writing, comedy, and TV production.
+Aoife is an Irish journalist and writer with a background in creative writing, comedy, and TV production.

-Formerly Aoife was a contributing writer at Bustle and her words can be found in the Metro, Huffpost, Delicious, Imperica, EVOKE and her poetry features in the Queer Life, Queer Love anthology.
+Formerly woman&home's junior news editor and a contributing writer at Bustle, her words can be found in the Metro, Huffpost, Delicious, Imperica and EVOKE.

 Outside of work you might bump into her at a garden center, charity shop, yoga studio, lifting heavy weights, or (most likely) supping/eating some sort of delicious drink/meal.